Skip to main content

 Connection: keep-alive

-To verify that the deletion was successful query for all the contacts again (either via the terminal or your browser).
+To verify the deletion worked, query for all contacts again (either via the terminal or your browser).

-And there you have it, a fully functional RESTful API that is able to utilise CRUD operations.
-In the next article we'll add the frontend to this and we'll start displaying and manipulating this data from AngularJS.
-Stay tuned and watch this space...
+And that’s it.
+A fully functional RESTful API capable of handling CRUD operations.
+In the next article we’ll bolt on the frontend and start displaying and manipulating this data from AngularJS.